 The military automatically withholds state taxes for the state of legal residence, e.g., the home of record from where the servicemember entered the military, that is noted in his/her military personnel record.
 This does not change unless a servicemember takes action to change it, and this change is approved by the military.
 Service members can only make such a change by submitting Department of Defense form DD-2058; the approved form will be placed in his/her military personnel record.

-For additional general information, see "Resident Military Personnel Stationed Outside Ohio" on page 12 of the 2014 Ohio income tax instructions.
-(Note: the instructions for Line 38 on page 24 apply to military nonresidents.)
+For additional general information, see "Income Taxes and the Military" on page 12 of the 2015 Ohio income tax instructions.
+(Note: page 22 of the instructions for Ohio Schedule A line 25 apply to military nonresidents.)

 You can locate any necessary forms and instructions on our Web site by visiting Tax Forms.

 What to Do If You Receive a Billing Notice

 If you are a nonresident service member whose only income during the taxable year was military pay, and you receive a billing notice for that year, please return the notice with the following information:

 - a completed IT 10 showing that you — or if filing jointly, you and your non-military, non-resident spouse — are not liable for Ohio taxes for the taxable year; and

 - a copy of your leave and earnings statements for January and December of the taxable year.

 Additional details concerning military tax issues are discussed in our Frequently Asked Questions - Military.